-Online records online are updated everyday.
-You may want to repeat this process every few months if you're not finding the answer to your research question.
-Also, you don't have to stop at just three resources, continue looking everywhere!
+Records online are constantly being updated.
+You may want to repeat this process every year if you're not finding the answer to your research question.
+Also, you do not have to stop at just three resources, continue looking everywhere!

-This may take some time.
-The Trifecta Strategy is designed to keep you on a methodical strategic research path.
+This may take time.
+The Trifecta Strategy is, by design, to keep you on a methodical strategic research path.

-It is my hope that working through this process at least once, gives you a new thought process on how to research in ways you had not considered before.
+It is my hope that working through this process at least once, will help you research in ways you had not considered before.